Ann Kim: Culinary career

 Recalling the pizza she had enjoyed in New York, Kim began to study pizza making, training at Tony Gemignani's International School of Pizza in San Francisco.
 In 2011, Kim and her partner (and future husband) Conrad Leifur opened Pizzeria Lola in Minneapolis.
 When reviewing the restaurant for Food & Wine, Andrew Zimmern said: "Yes, it’s true, Minnesota has the best pizza in America."
 Guy Fieri visited Pizzeria Lola in 2012 for the Food Network show Diners, Drive-Ins and Dives.
 In 2012, Kim and Leifur opened a second restaurant in Edina, Minnesota, a smaller pizzeria called Hello Pizza, selling pies and slices from a counter.

 In 2016, Kim and Leifur opened a third restaurant named Young Joni in northeast Minneapolis, expanding from pizza to a broader menu featuring hearth cooking and Korean influences.
 It was named one of the best new restaurants in America by Eater and GQ magazine.
-The Star Tribune named it its 2017 Restaurant of the Year; the Star Tribune's critic Rick Jones commented that "One of the many reasons why this is such an exciting era for Twin Cities dining can be summed up in two words: Young Joni."
+The Star Tribune named it its 2017 Restaurant of the Year; the Star Tribune's critic Rick Nelson commented that "One of the many reasons why this is such an exciting era for Twin Cities dining can be summed up in two words: Young Joni."

 In 2019, Kim won the James Beard Award for Best Chef: Midwest.

 Kim opened her fourth restaurant, Sooki & Mimi, in the Uptown neighborhood of Minneapolis in 2021.
 Focusing on tortillas and other dishes created using masa made from hand-ground nixtamalized corn, the menu was inspired by corn tortillas Kim ate in the Valle de Guadalupe which were so good they brought tears to her eyes.
+In 2023, she closed this restaurant and opened a new one on November 7, 2023, in the same space, simply called Kim's.
+On August 22, 2024, she announced that Kim's would close on August 30, 2024, two months after the restaurant's employees voted to unionize.
+The statement attributed the closing to "ongoing financial losses."
+Previously in July 2024, Kim's cut weekend lunch service and closed its basement bar due to a decline in business.

 In 2022, Kim was featured on episode 3 of Netflix's Chef's Table: Pizza, the seventh season of the Chef's Table series.
 The episode focused on Kim's culinary career in relation to pizza.